oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             For each connection, the callback is invoked with the ``refresh`` parameter set to *false*.
 This indicates that the application can provide a token from its own application managed cache, or it can generate a new token if there is no cached value.
 Node-oracledb checks whether the returned token has expired.
 If it has expired, then the callback function will be invoked a second time with ``refresh`` set to *true*.
 In this case the function must externally acquire a token, optionally add it to the application’s cache, and return the token.

-            For token-based authentication, the ``externalAuth`` connection attribute must be set to *true* .
+            For token-based authentication, the ``externalAuth`` connection attribute must be set to *true*.
 The ``user`` (or ``username``) and ``password`` attributes should not be set.

             See :ref:`Token-Based Authentication <tokenbasedauthentication>` for more information.

             The ``accessToken`` attribute was added in node-oracledb 5.4 to support IAM token-based authentication.
 In this release the attribute must be an Object.
-Oracle Client libraries 19.14 (or later), or 21.5 (or later) must be used for IAM token-based authentication.
+For node-oracledb Thick mode, Oracle Client libraries 19.14 (or later), or 21.5 (or later) must be used for IAM token-based authentication.

             The ``accessToken`` attribute was extended to allow OAuth 2.0 token-based authentication in node-oracledb 5.5.
-For
-            OAuth 2.0, the attribute should be a string, or a callback.
-Also Oracle Client libraries 19.15 (or later), or 21.7 (or later) must be used.
+For OAuth 2.0, the attribute should be a string, or a callback.
+For node-oracledb Thick mode, Oracle Client libraries 19.15 (or later), or 21.7 (or later) must be used.
 The callback usage supports both OAuth 2.0 and IAM token-based authentication.
         * - ``connectString``, ``connectionString``
           - String
+          - Both
           - .. _getconnectiondbattrsconnectstring:

-            The two properties are aliases for each other.
-Use only one of the properties.

             The Oracle database instance to connect to.
 The string can be an Easy Connect string, or a Net Service Name from a ``tnsnames.ora`` file, or the name of a local Oracle database instance.
 See :ref:`Connection Strings <connectionstrings>` for examples.

+            The two properties are aliases for each other.
+Use only one of the properties.

+            .. versionadded:: 2.1

-            The alias ``connectionString`` was added in node-oracledb 2.1.
+                The alias ``connectionString``.
+        * - ``walletPassword``
+          - String
+          - Thin
+          - .. _getconnectiondbattrswalletpw:

+            The password to decrypt the Privacy Enhanced Mail (PEM)-encoded private certificate, if it is encrypted.

+            .. versionadded:: 6.0
+        * - ``walletLocation``
+          - String
+          - Thin
+          - .. _getconnectiondbattrswalletloc:

+            The directory where the wallet can be found.
+In node-oracledb Thin mode, this must be the directory that contains the PEM-encoded wallet file.

+            .. versionadded:: 6.0
         * - ``edition``
           - String
+          - Thick
           - .. _getconnectiondbattrsedition:

             Sets the name used for :ref:`Edition-Based Redefinition <ebr>` by this connection.